 Copernicus caused a revolution.
-He said that Earth revolved around the sun.
+He said that Earth revolved around the Sun.
 With his telescope, Galileo found a lot of evidence for this.
 He could see moons orbiting Jupiter.
-If moons can orbit Jupiter, surely Earth can orbit the sun.
+If moons can orbit Jupiter, surely Earth can orbit the Sun.
 Yes?
 In the two images above, you can see Jupiter at two different times, showing moons in different places.

 Earth's orbit is not a circle.
 It is a bit elliptical.
-So as we travel around the sun, sometimes we are a little farther away from the sun.
-Sometimes we are closer to the sun.
+So as we travel around the Sun, sometimes we are a little farther away from the Sun.
+Sometimes we are closer to the Sun.

-Earth and the other planets in the solar system make elliptical orbits around the sun.
+Earth and the other planets in the solar system make elliptical orbits around the Sun.
 The ellipses in this image are highly exaggerated.

-The distance between the Earth and the sun is about 93 million miles, or 150 million kilometers.
-Earth revolves around the sun at an average speed of about 27 kilometers (17 miles) per second.
-Mercury and Venus are closer to the sun, so they take shorter times to make one orbit.
-Mercury takes only about 88 Earth days to make one trip around the sun.
+The distance between the Earth and the Sun is about 93 million miles, or 150 million kilometers.
+Earth revolves around the Sun at an average speed of about 27 kilometers (17 miles) per second.
+Mercury and Venus are closer to the Sun, so they take shorter times to make one orbit.
+Mercury takes only about 88 Earth days to make one trip around the Sun.
 All of the other planets take longer amounts of time.
-The exact amount depends on the planet's distance from the sun.
-Saturn takes more than 29 Earth years to make one revolution around the sun.
+The exact amount depends on the planet's distance from the Sun.
+Saturn takes more than 29 Earth years to make one revolution around the Sun.
 How old would you be if you were on Jupiter?

-- Earth's orbit around the sun is somewhat elliptical.
+- Earth's orbit around the Sun is somewhat elliptical.

 - Earth's seasons are not caused by the shape of its orbit.

-- Earth and the other planets of the solar system revolve around the sun.
+- Earth and the other planets of the solar system revolve around the Sun.

 Use the resource below to answer the questions that follow.

-- How long does a revolution take?
+- How long does an orbit around the Sun take?

-- How long does it take for Earth to make one revolution around the sun?
+- How long does it take for Earth to make one revolution around the Sun?

-- Describe Earth’s orbit around the sun.
+- Describe Earth’s orbit around the Sun.
 Describe the orbits of the other planets.